 Thermal Baths

-The history behind the thermal baths and bathing culture stems back to Roman times.
-They discovered that the waters from localised thermal springs were rich in dissolved minerals and proved to be beneficial for relaxation and medicinal purposes.
+The history behind the thermal baths stems back to Roman times.
+They discovered that the waters from localised thermal springs were rich in dissolved minerals and proved beneficial for relaxation and medicinal purposes.

-Naturally, there are several baths dotted all over the city, and which one you choose will depend on what you’re looking for.
-Below I’ve listed the most popular baths with a short description of what to expect at each one.
+Below I’ve listed the most popular baths with a short description of what to expect at each one so you can choose one most suited.

-Szechenyi Bath – Szechenyi Bath is the largest and most famous thermal bath in Budapest.
-Built in the early 20th century, the sprawling site boasts 15 indoor pools and three outdoor pools, all of varying temperatures.
-It is also famous for its weekly ‘sparties‘, featuring DJs, laser shows, and plenty of drunk backpackers.
+• Szechenyi Bath is the largest and most famous thermal bath in Budapest.
+It is famous for its weekly ‘sparties‘, featuring DJs, laser shows, and plenty of drunk backpackers.

-Gellért Bath – Gellért Baths is arguably Budapest’s most elegant thermal spa.
-With its roman style columns and mosaiced walls, it feels more authentic than others in the city.
+• Gellért Baths is arguably Budapest’s most elegant thermal spa.
 The complex features indoor and outdoor baths fed by the thermal springs from nearby Gellért Hill.
-After spending an entire afternoon here, we would gladly recommend to anybody seeking a relaxing experience.
+After spending an entire afternoon here, we would gladly recommend it to anybody seeking a relaxing experience.

-Rudas Bath – If you fancy a late-night weekend dip, then Rudas Baths are a winning choice.
-The baths stay open until 4 am on a Friday and Saturday, meaning you could wind up here after a night out.
+• Rudas Bath stay open until 4 am on a Friday and Saturday, meaning you could wind up here after a night out.
 To be clear, visiting the baths under the influence of alcohol is not recommended.

-Király Baths – Finally, we have the budget option of the bunch.
-Király Baths may appear a little run down at first glance; however, you can be sure the water is clean and ultimately does the same job as the rest of them.
+• Király Baths is the budget-friendly option.
+It may appear a little run down at first glance; however, you can be sure the water is clean and ultimately does the same job as the rest of them.

 It’s your final day in Budapest, and today, you have a couple of options.
 You can either follow the morning activities and hit up another spa for the rest of the afternoon.